 Because they are public decrees, they do not act as eternal laws or commandments.
 Rather, they are temporary and conditional.
 Neither do they represent the entire Torah.
 This point is established by Saul’s statement that these particular annulled dogmasin were “against us” and “adverse to us.”

 Having blotted out the handwriting in the dogmasin, WHICH WAS ADVERSE TO US, also he has taken it out of the midst, having nailed it to the (torture-)stake (Col. 2:14).

 This statement is important because it carries with it the thought that there can also be dogmasin that are helpful to us.

-Indeed, Paul and the other apostles make the point that not all of the handwritten dogmasin in the Torah of Moses—which form the augmenting statutes, laws, and customs—were annulled.
-To the contrary, among the decreed statutes given by Moses, there yet stand four types of dogmasin that apply even to this day.
+Indeed, Paul and the other apostles made the point that not all of the handwritten dogmasin in the Torah of Moses—which formed the augmenting statutes, laws, and customs—were annulled.
+To the contrary, among the decreed statutes given by Moses, there yet stand four types of dogmasin that still apply even to this day.